 - Enrollment (Check out this video for tips on selecting courses -GOLD 101 video; Coments about general elective courses do not apply to you as a non-degree student.)

 - Waitlist Policy (Enrollment in 12 units is required before you can add your name to a waitlist.)

 About ID Numbers at UC Santa Barbara

 Your perm number is your UCSB student identification number.
 Use it to create your UCSBnetID and activate your Umail account.
-You will need both your UCSBnetID and Umail to get started on registration and apply for housing, so complete these tasks right away.
+You will need both your UCSBnetID and Umail to get started on registration, so complete these tasks right away.